Strace-ui, Bonsai_term, and the TUI renaissance

 It is not yet clear how widely adopted Bonsai_term and strace-ui will become outside of niche developer communities, or how they will influence broader UI development trends in the coming years.

-OCaml CLI frameworks
+OCaml CLI framework

 As an affiliate, we earn on qualifying purchases.